platothegeek/theSCPdatabase/README.md

 ###### When is the project due?

+* **1:30pm, Thursday 28th, March 2019** - Pitch your idea in **3 minutes**

-* ** Friday 6th, 2018 ** - [Project planning deliverables](#project-planning-deliverables) due!
+* **Friday 29th, March 2019** - [Project planning deliverables](#project-planning-deliverables) due!
 Before beginning work on your project, your idea, project scope, and other planning deliverables must be approved by an instructor.

+* **1:30pm, Friday 5th, April 2019** - Project check-in.
+A 3 minutes demo of what you have done so far and 2 minutes spent on discussing future tasks using trello board.

-* **Friday 13th, 2018** - [Completed project deliverables](#completed-project-deliverables) due and presentations!
+* **9:30am, Friday 12th, April 2019** - [Completed project deliverables](#completed-project-deliverables) due and presentations!

 ---